funkonymous/GGI_GA/README.md

 .png file in your /bin directory, this will be the graph of the fitness of the SGA implemented.

+During the execution of the code, every major step prints various things in the terminal.
+For more information about the initialization process and the convergence of the algorithm try

+    ./GGI_ACCEL -p "Path/To/Positive" -n "Path/To/Negative" > A_File.txt

+and the terminal output will be writen to "A_File.txt" in ASCII format.

 I will upload some small datasets for minor testing eventually.
 You can create random data from a regex as artificial data from several python libraries that use Python's regex module.

 Feel free to send any successful testing conducted as validation for this software.

+### Interpreting the results

+After, the halt of the algorithm, a CFG will be printed in the terminal.
+Note that the formation of the output is like

+    0 -> 2 14 15  4
+    14 -> 1  2
+    15 -> 3  2

+Only the first number in the body of each rule represents a terminal symbol.
+0 represents the starting symbol.
+The correspondence of enumerated symbols and the datasets is printed at the beginning of the execution of the program.

+## Known bugs/issues

+1. As of the first working commits this project has been checked with [Valgrind](http://valgrind.org/) and there seems to be no issue with memory leaks etc.

+2. There seem to be no logic errors with the project as of the latest commit.

+3. The oprimization of the code has been done through [PgProf](https://www.pgroup.com/resources/pgprof-quickstart.htm)

 ## Work on progress